neoncortex/bashed/README.md

 em 2 10
 ````

-Will move the current line, to the line 10, to line 2
+Will move lines from the current line, to the line 10, to line 2

 ````
 em 2 +5